timscodebase/timscodebase/README.md

 ## I'm a Husband, Developer, and Lover of Life!

-### My passion in life is meeting great new people and learning as much as I can about the many things I love!
-Every day, I find new inspiring things that motivate me to keep moving forward in life and to continue my search for my purpose in life.
-I believe that my Higher Power put me on this Earth to learn and inspire people to love life.
+### My passion in life is creating.
+I'm a kickass web developer, so...
+I build a lot of websites.
+Go figure, right?
+I create small pixel-perfect personal websites, fun, quirky web apps, and I also create enterprise-ready e-commerce solutions.
+My creative brain loves to solve any puzzle and solve problems.